ollama/ollama/docs/faq.md

 Alternatively, you can change the amount of time all models are loaded into memory by setting the `OLLAMA_KEEP_ALIVE` environment variable when starting the Ollama server.
 The `OLLAMA_KEEP_ALIVE` variable uses the same parameter types as the `keep_alive` parameter types mentioned above.
 Refer to section explaining [how to configure the Ollama server](#how-do-i-configure-ollama-server) to correctly set the environment variable.

 If you wish to override the `OLLAMA_KEEP_ALIVE` setting, use the `keep_alive` API parameter with the `/api/generate` or `/api/chat` API endpoints.

+## How do I manage the maximum number of requests the server can queue

+If too many requests are sent to the server, it will respond with a 503 error indicating the server is overloaded.
+You can adjust how many requests may be queue by setting `OLLAMA_MAX_QUEUE`